AmeliaES/cars/README.md

 ### TL;DR
 [`scrapeAT.py`](scrapeAT.py) scrapes the autotrader website for Citroen Berlingos and writes to [`carsAT.csv`](carsAT.csv).
 Code is tweaked from https://github.com/shedloadofcode/autotrader-selenium-scraper/blob/main/autotrader-scraper.py

+## Interpreting plot for the client (ie. my mum)
 ![carsAT.png](carsAT.png?raw=true)

+**Each point is a car.
+The darker the colour the cheaper the car.
+Cars/points in the bottom right quadrant that are a dark colour (ie. cheaper) are probably worth looking at on autotrader.
+To find the URLs for these cars download the [carsAT.csv](carsAT.csv) and find the car from the year, mileage and price from the plot.**

 ### Prerequisites
 * Install ChromeDriver to match version of chrome: https://googlechromelabs.github.io/chrome-for-testing/#stable